-A light flickered in the boat’s window.
+A light flickered in one of the deckhouse windows.”

 Had someone returned unnoticed?
-Jay decided to find out.

 The gangplank heaved as the boat rocked in the wind.
-He grabbed the ropes that served as rails and started up it.
+Jay grabbed the ropes that served as rails and started up it.
 In a couple of steps, he slipped on the sheer ice, his feet going overboard before the ropes stopped his fall.
 He looked into the murky, unforgiving water swirling beneath him, and pulled himself back on his feet.

 When he looked up again, the light inside the houseboat went off.